 Supervising Tutor sends the reference to the Chair of the Training Committee.

 Chair of the Training Committee reviews the reference from the supervising Tutor.
 If applicant is deemed suitable to become a Tutor, Chair of the Training Committee approves access to the Tutor e-module.
+The Applicant receives a link to the e-learning site.

 Applicant completes the Tutor e-Module